trychlos/TheToolsProject/doc/2-Install.md

 Each `.conf` file found in these directories is interpreted, considering that lines starting with `#` are comments and must be ignored.
 Other non-blank lines are expected to be path to a `TTP_ROOT` directory, and is appended to current `TTP_ROOTS`.
 If the line is prepended with a dash (`-`), then the path is prepended to `TTP_ROOTS`.

-Unfortunately, it is very difficult in Windows to set environment variables at run time, as `explorer.exe`, which manages the user's environment, is started very early in the login session, and not at all in a scheduled task.

 Though killing and restarting `explorer.exe` could work, it often fails due to explorer not correctly restarting.

-Note also that unless you are working inside of a Windows domain, the group policy logon doesn't work either.

-Only a task scheduled to run at any user logon can run reliably, unfortunately still leaving with restart explorer weird behavior.
+Please note that, unless you are working inside of a Windows domain, the group policy logon doesn't work.
+Only a task scheduled to run at any user logon can run reliably.

+#### IMPORTANT NOTE

+__As a site integrator, you have to choose one of the two above strategies.
+It is useless and counterproductive to implement both as the bootstrap.cmd commes as an add-on to system environment variables.__

+#### Example

-Example: say that the site integrator has decided to install:
+Say that the site integrator has decided to install:

 - the drop-in in `C:\ProgramData\ttp.d`